Donders-Institute/rdm-wiki/docs/5_hpc.rst

 **Which storage facilities can I interact with on the HPC Cluster?**
 ===============================

-While on the HPC Cluster,you have access to Central Storage, meaning that you have read-write access to files in the Project, Home,and Group Directories.
+While on the HPC Cluster,you have access to Central Storage, meaning that you have read-write access to files in the Project, Home, and Group Directories.

 **Why should I use the HPC Cluster?**
 ===============================